What Gamification means for Energy Management

 Not exactly, although it’s related to game theory.
 To better understand what gamification is and what it’s all about, we’ll tell you about it below.

-What Gamification means
+What does Gamification mean?

 Can Gamification Help Us Save Energy?

-How utilities use gamification to engage customers
+How Utilities use gamification to engage Customers

 When summer temperatures rise and air conditioners operate at full capacity, the demand for electricity strains the power grid.
 The same happens when temperatures drop and heating systems increase both electricity and gas consumption.

-When this happens, utilities try to manage these peak hours of energy demand with an approach demand response.
+When this happens, utilities try to manage these peak energy demand hours with an approach demand response.
 The first step that utilities take is to start with novel technology applications that optimise energy consumption in Heating, Ventilation and Air Conditioning (HVAC) systems.
 A strategy is then created to encourage industrial users and residential customers to reduce their energy consumption to facilitate charging on the network.

 But how are customers encouraged?